es19488/Uni_Fribourg_GLMER/README.md

 I am enthusiastic about the workshop and look forward to meeting you all.
 If you have any questions or concerns, feel free to reach out to me at es19488@essex.ac.uk

+P.S.
+The latest materials can be found at 'GLMER_Workshop_V2' (NOT GLMER_Workshop), so please unzip 'GLMER_Workshop_V2'.

 Best regards,
 Dr. Ehsan Solaimani